Baccata/yausl/README.md

 ## Finally

 On a personal note, I'm currently looking for a job and am ready to move anywhere.
-If you are in need of a young Scala developer who's ready to fight boilerplate through typelevel programming or macros, please ask me for a CV.
+If you are in need of a young, eager to learn, Scala developer who's ready to fight boilerplate through type-level programming or macros, please ask me for a CV.